Livonia: Livonian Crusade and the Livonian Brothers of the Sword (1198–1229)

 The Livonian Chronicle of Henry from the 1220s gives a firsthand account of the Christianization of Livonia, granted as a fief by the Hohenstaufen (de facto but not known as) the King of Germany, Philip of Swabia, to Bishop Albert of Riga (Albert of Buxhoeveden), nephew of Hartwig II, the Archbishop of Bremen, who sailed (1200) with a convoy of ships filled with armed crusaders to carve out a Catholic territory in the east as part of the Livonian Crusade.
 Bishop Albert founded the military order of the Livonian Brothers of the Sword (Fratres militiæ Christi Livoniae, Schwertbrüderorden) in 1202; Pope Innocent III sanctioned the establishment in 1204.
 Albert did so in order to aid the Bishopric of Riga in the conversion of the pagan Curonians, Livonians, Semigallians, and Latgalians living on the shores of the Gulf of Riga.
 The membership of the order comprised German "warrior monks".
 Alternative names of the order include the Christ Knights, Sword Brethren, and the Militia of Christ of Livonia.
 From its foundation, the undisciplined Order tended to ignore its supposed vassalage to the bishops.
 In 1215, Albert ordered the construction of a cathedral in Riga.
-In 1218, he asked King Valdemar II of Denmark for assistance, but Valdemar instead arranged a deal with the Brotherhood and conquered the north of Estonia for Denmark.
+In 1218, he asked King Valdemar II of Denmark for assistance, but Valdemar instead arranged a deal with the Brotherhood and conquered northern Estonia for Denmark.
 The Brotherhood had its headquarters at Fellin (Viljandi) in present-day Estonia, where the walls of the Master's castle still stand.
 Other strongholds included Wenden (Cēsis), Segewold (Sigulda) and Ascheraden (Aizkraukle).
 The commanders of Fellin, Goldingen (Kuldīga), Marienburg (Alūksne), Reval (Tallinn), and the bailiff of Weißenstein (Paide) belonged to the five-member entourage of the Order's Master.

 Pope Gregory IX asked the Brothers to defend Finland from Novgorodian attacks in his letter of 24 November 1232; however, no known information regarding the knights' possible activities in Finland has survived.
 (Sweden eventually took over Finland after the Second Swedish Crusade in 1249.)
 In the Battle of Saule in 1236 the Lithuanians and Semigallians decimated the Order.
 This disaster led the surviving Brothers to become incorporated into the Order of Teutonic Knights in the following year, and from that point on they became known as the Livonian Order.
 They continued, however, to function in all respects (rule, clothing and policy) as an autonomous branch of the Teutonic Order, headed by their own Master (himself de jure subject to the Teutonic Order's Grand Master).